Kids' Menus at Most Restaurants - Are They Bad for Children's Nutrition?

 Lessons Learned from France

-Another attribute to the culinary, grown-up kids’ menu trend to another trend might be the school menus in France.
-In contrast to the dead-to-the-palate menu of tater tots and pizza sticks, the menu consists of green beans amandine, rabbit, and whatever seemed foreign on a typical American kids’ menu.
+In contrast to the dead-to-the-palate menu of tater tots and pizza sticks, the menu consists of green beans amandine, rabbit, and whatever seemed out of place on a typical American kids’ menu.
+Even in the early 1900's, those in Paris offered the same 3 courses, but sized to children's appetites.

-It makes parents and dietitians alike wonder: why can't America be more like France in terms of most restaurants' kids' menus?
+It makes parents and dietitians alike wonder: why can't said English-speaking nations be more like France in terms of most restaurants' kids' menus?

 Should kids stay away from the cartoony world of the kids' menu?
 Unless it's full of healthier fare or has at least one item that is nutritionally sound, then they should stay away from it.
 Kids need to try new foods, so here are some tips to help you get started.